Local history writing

 What level is the course and do I need any particular skills?

 This is an intermediate course.
-Students should have completed a beginners course in creative writing or a related discipline.
 Ideally, students will already have some potential ideas for local history writing projects.

 How will I be taught, and will there be any work outside the class?